Q: Does your building raising and moving contractor have the reputation of quality workmanship, honesty, and dependability?

 Q: What damage can be expected during the move?

 A: Minor sheetrock cracking and shifting is to be expected.
-We have moved stone, block, brick and wood frame homes and nearly all of our homes end up virtually crack-free after the process.
-On occasion, a hair line crack may develop over a door or window.
+We have moved stone, block, brick, and wood frame homes and nearly all of our homes end up virtually crack-free after the process.
+On occasion, a hairline crack may develop over a door or window.
 It is possible that some cracks may appear after the house is set on its new foundation.
 This is because the old foundation may not have been as level as the new one and has nothing to do with the house moving process at all.
 At times it is possible to foresee this as a potential problem ahead of time though and take steps to prevent it from happening.
-The track record of Payne Building Movers is exceptional and we will provide references for your review.
+The track record of Payne Building Movers is exceptional and we will provide references from other structural move customers for your review.

 Q: What is the customer expected to do prior to the home being moved or raised?